-Motion: Councilor Burkholder moved to accept JPACT's letter and direct or representative at Oregon Transportation Commission (OTC) to raise that had been discussed and to also present the JPACT letter in its of Seconded: Councilor Monroe seconded the motion Vote: Councilors Burkholder, McLain, Monroe, Hosticka, Newman and Deputy Council President Park voted in support of the motion.
+Motion: Councilor Burkholder moved to accept JPACT's letter and direct our representative at Oregon Transportation Commission (OTC) to raise the issues that had been discussed and to also present the JPACT letter in its entirety.
+Seconded: Councilor Monroe seconded the motion Vote: Councilors Burkholder, McLain, Monroe, Hosticka, Newman and Deputy Council President Park voted in support of the motion.
 The vote was 6 aye, the motion passed.